 Apple—creative destruction to iPod

-Major TV makers (Sony, Samsung, LG)—creative destruction to cathode ray tube
+Major TV makers (Sony, Samsung, LG)—creative destruction to cathode-ray tube

-On the other hand, such smart move saved them from the disruption caused by the newcomers; furthermore, they expanded their TV business market.
+On the other hand, such a smart move saved them from the disruption caused by the newcomers; furthermore, they expanded their TV business market.
 Due to higher quality, greater portability, lower cost, and low power consumption LED TV sets are even penetrating rural communities of developing countries like Bangladesh and India.

 Microsoft—to disrupt command-based DOS with Windows

 Through a deal with IBM, Microsoft got a boost with its command-driven Disk Operating system for PC.
 Upon observing Apple’s graphical user interface, Bill Gates predicted the future of user interface innovation around the windows, mouse, folder, etc. Instead of waiting to get disrupted, he directed Microsoft to vigorously pursued a graphical user interface-based new operating system called Windows.
 This creative destruction of Windows to DOS played a significant role in Microsoft’s success and survival.

 Canon—digital imaging to cause disruption to a film camera

 Canon started its journey in the 1930s by replicating Leica’s film camera.
 Upon incremental innovation, Canon made success in camera making.
 Upon seeing the digital imaging potential, like Kodak, Canon did not resist.
 Rather Canon pursued the development of digital cameras to cause disruption to its film-based imaging business.